alfonsonyc2005/Active_DirectoryLab/README.md

 ![DC](https://github.com/alfonsonyc2005/Active_DirectoryLab/blob/main/VMManager.png?raw=true)
 ![PC](https://github.com/alfonsonyc2005/Active_DirectoryLab/blob/main/Screen%20Shot%202024-01-24%20at%202.03.43%20PM.png?raw=true)

 First, I created the domain controller using Windows Server 2019 and added 2 NIC cards (1 external / 1 internal).
 External NIC gets its IP automatically via my home routers DHCP.
 I then hard-coded the internal NIC with a private IP 172.16.0.1.
 I used 1 scope of an IP address block 172.16.0.100-200.
 While in the DC, I enabled Remote Access Service (RAS) and Network Address Translation (NAT) and DHCP.
-This will allow the internal PC to get an IP assigned automatically and get its default gateway and DNS settings automatically.
+This will allow the internal PC to get an IP, default gateway, and DNS settings automatically.

 The client1 PC was created using the Windows 10 pro ISO.